HelloImJohn/Projects/README.md

 # Projects
-This will be a repo for code that is for random projects.
+This will be a repo for random projects.
+Each Project will be in a seperate directory and will include all necessary files in order to use the code to its fullest extent.